bjbeasley/bjbeasley.github.io/index.md

 I led a small team of my friends to make this game based on an [Ancient Greek form of entertainment](https://en.wikipedia.org/wiki/Naumachia)

-I was the sole programmer on the project.
+I was the handled all the programming for the project.